Public Shelter Information

 When to Use Shelters

-Public emergency shelters are a last resort for people who must evacuate and cannot stay with family, friends or at a hotel outside of the mandated evacuation zone(s).
-They are intended only for residents who are in zones ordered to evacuate, or who are dependent on electricity for home medical needs, or who live in homes and manufactured housing susceptible to wind damage.
+Public emergency shelters are a last resort for people who must evacuate and cannot stay with family, friends, or at a hotel outside of the mandated evacuation zone(s).
+They are intended only for residents who are in zones ordered to evacuate, or who are dependent on electricity for home medical needs, or who live in homes or manufactured housing that are susceptible to wind damage.
 Convenience and comfort items will be minimal.

 Shelter Locations